 SSH service by default runs on port 22.
-You can change the port that your SSH service runs if you're behind a firewall that only allow other ports.
+You can change the port that your SSH service runs if you're behind a firewall that only allows other ports.

-You can also change the port that your SSH server runs on to reduce automated attack to the common SSH port especially if it's directly exposed to the internet.
+You can also change the port that your SSH server runs on to reduce automated attacks to the common SSH port, especially if it's directly exposed to the internet.

 SSH can configured to run on ports other than 22 by configuring the Port option in the sshd configuration file.